STEP-tw/head-kukshalkanishka/code_review.md

 /---------------------libTest.js---------------------//

- type: unnecessary counter
+ type: unnecessary counter : *done
    lineNum: 15, 27
    description: objects could be used in place of counter.

  type: variable name
    lineNum: 49
    description: ‘createDetailsOf’ doesn’t convey what it does.

  type: more parameters
    lineNum: 99

- type: misleading test messages
+ type: misleading test messages : *done
    lineNum: 91- 170
    desciption: return type is array but mentioned as string and fileNames are provided             at every output so no need to mention that.

-   lineNum: 286
+   lineNum: 286: *done
    desciption: more information for option is required.

-   lineNum: 337
+   lineNum: 337:  *done
    description: ‘getLinesFromBottom’ is ‘fetchFromEnd’

-   lineNum: 343 - 359
+   lineNum: 343 - 359 :   *done
    description: return type is not correct.

- type: repeat similar test
+ type: repeat similar test : *done
    lineNum: 246
    description: same test is copied twice

- type: case not tested
+ type: case not tested *done
    lineNum: none
    desciption: ‘count greater than file length’ case is not handled.

 //-------------------------lib.js-------------------//

- type: not pure function.
+ type: not pure function. *done
    lineNum: 22
    description: return type is not consistance.